 Guidelines and Deadlines

 Each of the graduate programs at the University of Chicago use an online application system, most of them coordinated through the Graduate Admissions office.
-Applicants to the Law School and the Pritzker School of Medicine must apply through the LSAC and AMCAS systems, respectively.
-Because the actual admissions process takes place within each school, division, and department, if you wish to apply to more than one program, you will usually need to create a separate application for each one.
+Applicants to the Law School and the Pritzker School of Medicine must apply through the LSAC and AMCAS systems, respectively, and the Booth School of Business manages its own admissions platform.
+Because the actual admissions process takes place within each school, division, and department, if you wish to apply to more than one program, you will need to create a separate application for each one, often in different online systems.
+Be sure you are creating your account in the right system for the program you want to apply to.
 We offer some general guidelines about the application process here, but encourage you to follow up directly with the admission staff for your program(s) of interest with questions specific to their application process.

 General Guidelines

-• Find the application instructions on our How to Apply page or on the webpages of the programs that interest you.
+• Find the link to the online application and instructions for each of the schools and divisions on our How to Apply page or on the webpages of the programs that interest you.

 • Register for and complete any and all standardized tests and keep that information ready when you work on your application.
-Have official scores submitted electronically by the testing agency to the University of Chicago.
+Have official scores submitted electronically by the testing agency to the University of Chicago by your application deadline.

-• Contact individuals you would like to write letters of reference for your application, and give them plenty of time to do so.
+• Contact individuals you would like to have write letters of recommendation for your application, and give them plenty of time to do so.
 Detailed instructions will be included with your program’s application.
+You should enter them on the application as soon as you create your account to give them plenty of time to submit their letter.

 • Update your resume or CV.